DataBranner/transcription_on_apple/README.md

 The workflow I used follows what is described in this [2013 post by Frank Lowney](http://telestreamblog.telestream.net/2013/12/using-dictation-to-turn-recorded-audio-to-text-2/).
 Basic steps:

- 1. Install Soundflower.
+ 1. Install Soundflower and Audio Hijack, to handle communication beween audio-playback application and Dictation tool.
  1. Pipe audio output to Soundflower as "auxiliary device output" in Audio Hijack.
  1. Set both the input of Dictation tool and the output of main audio-playback application to Soundflower.
- 1. Begin audio playback and then quickly start Dictation in a text editor that supports it.
+ 1. For transcription from a recording, begin audio playback and then quickly start Dictation in a text editor that supports it.

 Third-party software I used: Audio Hijack Pro (v.
-2.11.6), Audacity (v.
-2.1.0), Soundflower (v.
-1.5.1), BBEdit (v.
+2.11.6), Soundflower (v.
+1.5.1), Audacity (v.
+2.1.0), BBEdit (v.
 11.5.2).
 Points for attention:

  1. **Audio Hijack** costs money and was necessary for the workflow.
 Efforts to circumvent the need for this tool failed.

- 1. **Audacity** is free and open-source, and it helpful for editing recordings, increasing volume, adding seconds of silence at the start of the recording (helps with the workflow), and slowing down fast-talking interviewees.

  1. **Soundflower** is the actual driver that enables output from an audio-playback application to be piped to Dictation.

+ 1. **Audacity** is free and open-source, and it helpful for editing recordings, increasing volume, adding seconds of silence at the start of the recording (ensures Dictation doesn't miss the start of the recording), and slowing down fast-talking interviewees.

  1. **Dictation** is to be enabled in Apple's System Preferences (Dictation & Speech pane).
 That pane also allows use of a keyboard shortcut to start dictation,

  1. **BBEdit** is what I used for receiving the output of Dictation.
-It has a free parallel release, **TextWrangler**.
+It has a no-cost parallel release, **TextWrangler**.
 Both support Dictation (menu Edit => Start Dictation…).
 My keyboard is old and doesn't have the key needed for Dictation's keyboard shortcut; instead, I assigned a key-binding to "Start Dictation…" in BBEdit (Preferences => Menus & Shortcuts).

  1. **Operating system**.
 I am on Apple OS 10.9.5.
 I don't know whether or not Soundflower works on later versions of the OS.